jshuadvd/hacks-n-notes/training.md

 ### HTTP Request Headers
 - the Referrer is the website where the req comes from.
 This can leak GET querystring.
+Even in https, it can be cached, bookemarked, etc
 - never put sensitive data on the URI
 - don't trust user-agent